snaplet/docs-old/docs/02-quickstart.md

 ## Restoring a snapshot

 1. Add the `.snaplet` folder to your repository.
 The Snaplet CLI uses the configuration to link your source code to a Snaplet Cloud Project.
-2. Invite members to your project at http://app.snaplet.dev
+2. Invite members to your Snaplet Cloud Project, run `snaplet project invite`.
 3. Get them to install the CLI, accept the project invite, and run `snaplet snapshot restore`

 ## What's next...